shinefield/mangoszerodocumentation/administration/index.rst

 ===========================

 You want to install and run *mangos-zero* and would like to learn how tu build and configure it?
-Then this section has you covered.
+Then this section is for your.

 This section will guide you through getting the sources, installing the requirements for setting up the server and tools, describe how to extract